-- R0 Resection or ablation of lesions in the liver is not possible. - The liver remnant after treatment is smaller than 25-30% in normal livers and smaller than 35-40% in compromised livers (fibrosis/steatosis/cirrhosis). - There is no opportunity to increase the volume with PVE or other measures, or these techniques have failed. - Assessment of liver volume should be performed by CT scan, and may include mebrofenin scintigraphy.
+- R0 Resection or ablation of lesions in the liver is not possible. - The liver remnant after treatment is smaller than 25-30% in normal livers and smaller than 35-40% in compromised livers (fibrosis/steatosis/cirrhosis). - Assessment of liver volume should be performed by CT scan, and mebrofenin scintigraphy is strongly advised to asses liver function since systemic therapy is virtually always part of treatment plan. - There is no opportunity to increase the volume with PVE or other measures, or these techniques have failed.

-2. Protocol procedure
+2. PROTOCOL PROCEDURE

 Prior to referral to one of the three liver transplant centers all imaging should be discussed in a local or (if no liver surgery is performed) a regional multi-disciplinary team (MDT) meeting (MDT meeting as standardized by SONCOS).
 Decision on resectability (see criteria 1.2) is taken by a center that performs liver resections.
-If the patient meets the inclusion criteria for the protocol they should be referred to one of the three liver transplantation units.
+If the patient meets the inclusion criteria for the protocol, they should be referred to a LTx unit.